A fat paycheck? Yes, but not always.

 Your employees are familiar with Netflix.
 They look up natural remedies and DIY fixes on Pinterest or their favorite blogs.
 They make travel plans at Airbnb.
 They take an Uber to the office.
 So it is natural that they feel most comfortable wielding technology to meet their training needs.

-Here are some ways in which you can use technology to integrate learning into their everyday workflow:
+Here are some ways in which you can use technology to integrate learning into your everyday workflow:

 - Online social media platforms where employees can share tips and experiences and find answers to their questions